paraspell/docs/docs/api/xcmP.md

   - `400`  (Bad request exception) - Returned when query parameters 'from' or 'to' are not a valid Parachains
   - `400`  (Bad request exception) - Returned when query parameter 'currency' is expected but not provided
   - `400`  (Bad request exception) - Returned when query parameter 'currency' is not a valid currency
-  - `400`  (Bad request exception) - Returned when entered nodes 'from' and 'to' are not compatible for the transaction
+  - `400`  (Bad request exception) - Returned when entered chains 'from' and 'to' are not compatible for the transaction
   - `400`  (Bad request exception) - Returned when query parameter 'amount' is expected but not provided
   - `400`  (Bad request exception) - Returned when query parameter 'amount' is not a valid amount
   - `400`  (Bad request exception) - Returned when query parameter 'address' is not a valid address